tock/tock/doc/reference/trd104-syscalls.md

         suspect for the rust runtime this could be tricky (though, it would likely just never `Subscribe`).

+#### Aug 16, 2023 updates:

+ - Try to capture thread discussions in PR text
+ - Make r1 `yield-return` generic across all Yield flavors
+    - n.b., this actually matches current kernel behavior.
+The current implementation **does not match TRD104.** Specifically, the kernel always tries to set r1, even for the Yield-Wait case (it's just lucky in some ways that no valid pointer has been in r1 when Yield-Wait was called by apps s.t. a random byte getting set to 1 would cause a problem[!]).
+ - Update main syscall proposal to `CallbackIfPresent` variant

 4.2 Subscribe (Class ID: 1)